4.5%

 The need for frequent repricing of large quantities of SKUs.

 To meet these challenges, our pricing architecture team suggested using a demand-driven pricing engine powered by Neural networks.
 It considers price elasticity of demand, cross-elasticity, competitive environment, and other crucial factors to recommend optimal prices.
-Historical data collected throughout 2.5 years (sales, stock, geography, margin, motivation, promo, etc.) was taken as a foundation for calculation and design of ML algorithms.
+Historical data collected throughout 2.5 years was taken as a foundation for calculation and design of ML algorithms.

 Revenue retention was chosen as the metric to protect.
-In addition, the algorithms had to automatically accept and take into account the client’s existing pricing rules, recommending changes only to shelf prices.
-The decision to conduct promo remained on the client’s side as well as the list of potential promo models.
+The algorithms had to automatically take into account the client's existing pricing rules and recommend changes only to shelf prices.

-Full deployment of the optimal prices recommendation platform goes through a multi-stage process.
+Full deployment of the optimal price recommendation platform goes through a multi-stage process.

 Set project goals